-Stills' previous solo records had been met with mixed reaction, but Rolling Stone seemed to speak for many critics and fans of the era when they called this album a triumphant comeback: "Most of it has a substantial, honest sound found on too few records these days.
+Stills' previous solo records had been met with mixed reaction, but Rolling Stone seemed to speak for many critics and fans of the era when they called Manassas a triumphant comeback: "Most of it has a substantial, honest sound found on too few records these days.
 All the sounds you hear come from the seven group members."

-The review also singled out Hillman for praise: “(His) importance in the success of Manassas and in the comeback of Stills can't be over-stressed…He's a masterful musician whether he's playing bass, guitar, or mandolin, and his boyishly pure, uncolored voice can carry a lot of emotional weight."
+The review also singled out Hillman for praise, saying his "importance in the success of Manassas and in the comeback of Stills can't be over-stressed. ...
+He's a masterful musician whether he's playing bass, guitar, or mandolin – and his boyishly pure, uncolored voice can carry a lot of emotional weight."

-Manassas returned with a second album, ‘Down the Road,’ in 1973.
-However, it lacked the same magic as its predecessor and the group soon split up, with Stills rejoining CSNY for a massive 1974 tour.
-In 2009 a collection of unreleased demos and songs from the group, ‘Pieces’ was released and is well worth checking out.
+Manassas returned with a second album, Down the Road, in 1973.
+But it lacked the magic of this predecessor and the group soon split up as Stills rejoined CSNY for a massive, but ill-fated 1974 tour.
+A collection of unreleased demos and songs from Manassas called Pieces was released in 2009.